2pinetwork/contracts/README.md

 - contracts/Controller is the Archimedes token controller (It's the one _who_ mint share-tokens) and give the option to change strategies for the same token
 - contracts/ControllerAaveStrat is the aave strategy to work with Archimedes controller
 - contracts/ControllerCurveStrat is the curve strategy to work with Archimedes controller
+- contracts/ControllerLPWithoutStrat is the strategy to work with LP controller it only keeps the tokens at the moment until pools with rewards exist
 - contracts/PiVault is the vault to stake 2Pi tokens
 - contracts/FeeManager is in charge of receive the performance fee and "buyback" 2Pi tokens and deposit in the PiVault (and send a part to the treasury)
 - contracts/Distributor is a "timelock" in charge to deposit in the PiVault the vested tokens for investors and founders (and send the stk2Pi tokens to the wallets).
 And to transfer to treasury tokens to be used in advisors/logistic/etc.